mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/security/index.md

 model: /mesosphere/dcos/2.0/data.yml
 enterprise: false
 ---
-Security configurations are different for Enterprise and Open Source deployments.
+Security configurations are different for Mesosphere&reg; DC/OS&trade; Enterprise and Open Source deployments.
 This section will guide you through the configuration process for each one.